Are you passionate about community planning issues? Do you want to go to work every day knowing you’re making a difference?

 - Project supervision and professionalism coaching

-- Bi-weekly trainings on sector-specific tools, and techniques; career path mapping and job seeking skills; and interdisciplinary topics critical to the resilience field
+- Bi-weekly trainings on sector-specific tools, and techniques; career path mapping and job seeking skills; and interdisciplinary topics

 - Networking with local, regional, state, and national leaders